Winter Safety Tips

 When heading outdoors to participate in wintertime activities, whether you'll be hiking, skiing, shoveling snow from your driveway, or any other outdoor activity, make sure that you dress warmly.
 It's wise to dress in layers when you'll be exerting yourself in frigid temperatures so that you can start out properly insulated and then shed layers as your body temperature starts to rise as a result of your level of activity.

-Use Properly Maintained Equipment
+Use Proper Equipment

 Many winter sports require specific equipment.
 Make sure that your equipment is in good condition and properly maintained.
 For example, snow skis need to be properly waxed, ice skate blades need to be sharpened, and snowmobiles should be serviced at the beginning of each season.
 It's also important to make sure that sized items, such as snow ski boots and ice skates, are properly fitted.
 Because children grow so rapidly, there's a good chance they'll need a larger size each season.